How do I start?

 - Flat shoot: the pictures are taken from above.
-However, this technique could cause wrinkeled clothes.
+However, this technique could cause wrinkled clothes.

-- On a dummy: pictures of clothes can also be taken on a dummy which will be erased afterwards.
+- On a dummy: pictures of clothes can also be taken on a dummy which will be erased afterward.
 The result: the clothes show more volume and the fabric is smooth.

-- On a model: the model can be photographed in all sort of ways.
-They could be shown from head to toe, from head to knees etc.
+- On a model: the model can be photographed in all sorts of ways.
+They could be shown from head to toe, from head to knees, etc.

 Consistency is king in product photography.
-If you choose to work with models, make sure there is consistency in the use of background colour.
+If you choose to work with models, make sure there is consistency in the use of background color.

 Here are some examples:

 As you can see, models can use different positions.
 It gives them more character if they appear dynamic.
-The colour of the background creates coherence and puts your products in the spotlights.
+The color of the background creates coherence and puts your products in the spotlights.

-As you can see, the different colours still show a coherent set of pictures.
+As you can see, different colors still show a coherent set of pictures.

-It is better to show your products using a light coloured background.
+It is better to show your products using a light colored background.
 In that way, you create a sort of well-ordered table in which the distinction between de products is clear.

 Adding a shadow is not done.
-This outdated technique is as good as extincted, and that’s good news.
+This outdated technique is as good as extinct, and that’s good news.
 An added shadow makes your product look cheap and unnatural.

 Always work with realistic representations of your products.
 Make sure the proportions between the pictures of models and the pictures of products are equal.
 It looks a bit weird if a product looks twice as big as the model next to it.
 So always verify that the different pictures are in balance.
 If the proportion of one picture is wrong, the total of pictures gets an unprofessional and sloppy feeling.